Adib-Habbou/tennis-computer-vision/README.md

 Using OpenPose to detect and highlight tennis players postures and gestures on training images and videos.

-### The results obtained on images of me playing tennis:
+### The results obtained on images of me nad Nick Kyrgios playing tennis:

 Input            |  Output
 :-------------------------:|:-------------------------: